-***Our little buddy was born with a rare form of a genetic condition called Noonan Syndrome.
+Our little buddy was born with a rare form of a genetic condition, Noonan Syndrome.
+Parker’s mutation is found in the KRAS gene.
 We are learning more about Parker’s condition everyday.

 Totally copy and pasted info on NS: 💙❤️